KilledByAPixel/OS13k/README.md

 - To force a page to refresh you can add ?<version> to the src link... {src:'help.html?1'}
 - Your program should be paused or light on cpu when it does not have focus, !document.hasFocus()
 - You do not need charset=utf-8, it will be applied automatically
-- Your program may have 0 inner height and width on startup in Firefox
+- Your program will have 0 inner height and width on startup (the frame is hidden)
 - Prefix local storage keys with OS13k(program name) to prevent collisions
 - OS13k works well on mobile devices, so we can have a different entry for the JS13k mobile category
 - Make use of the built in features of OS13k to save space in your code